cerebro-data/external-docs/Authentication.md

 ```
 $ curl --negotiate -u : --resolve <CEREBRO_PRINCIPAL_SERVICE_HOST>:PORT:<IP_ADDRESS_OF_REST_SERVER> http://<CEREBRO_PRINCIPAL_SERVICE_HOST>/api/health-authenticated

-# For example, if the Cerebro service kereros principal is HTTP/cerero-service@REALM and the
+# For example, if the Cerebro service kerberos principal is HTTP/cerebro-service@REALM and
-# server was running on 1.1.1.1 on port 7000, the connection string would be
+# the server was running on 1.1.1.1 on port 7000, the connection string would be
 $ curl --negotiate -u : --resolve cerebro-service:7000:1.1.1.1 http://cerebro-service:7000/api/health-authenticated
 ```

-If using the requests-kerberos python library, this can be achieved by specyfing the hostname_override override option.
+If using the requests-kerberos python library, this can be achieved by specifying the hostname_override override option.
 In this example, you would specify 'cerebro-service' for the value.

-## Token authentication
+## Cerebro token authentication
 Tokens are suitable when accessing through a client that may not have have a kerberized connection to CDAS.
 In this case, the user can request a token and make requests using the token.
 CDAS will resolve the token to the user that originally requested it.